Monday, September 26, 2011

 Some personal projects I made

-Here I only posted a few personal projects which are suitable to display; please contact me to know more about what I have done and what I am currently doing (:
+Here are a few personal projects which are suitable to share; I have a couple of open source projects to share on GitHub; please contact me to know more about what I have done and what I am currently doing (:

 Diary + Photo + Calendar Organizer, 2011 (Design in progress)